profgaelle/profgaelle.github.io/index.md

 11. Paste the repository URL and enter TAB to move to the Project directory name field.
 12. Click Create Project.

+## Install the Academic Theme with R Studio

+Click [here](https://sourcethemes.com/academic/docs/install/#install-with-rstudio) for the instructions.

 ## Get the desktop app for github

 Next I installed the [github desktop app](https://desktop.github.com) to be able to sync a folder on my computer, which is much easier than editing online.